Kkevsterrr/geneva_website/content/posts/china-censors-esni/esni.md

 **Strategy 3: TCB Teardown**

-The next strategy is a classic TCB (TCP Control Block) Teardown: the client injects a `RST` packet with a broken checksum into the connection.
+The next strategy is a classic TCB (Transmission Control Block) Teardown: the client injects a `RST` packet with a broken checksum into the connection.
 This tricks the GFW into thinking the connection has been torn down.